ovunctuzel/GridWorldPathfinding/docs/index.md

 ---------------------------------------
 The A* algorithm has a time and space complexity of O(b^d), where b is the branching factor, and d is the depth of the optimal path.
 The branching factor is 4 when the grid world is orthogonally connected.
 For configuration spaces with relatively few number of nodes, and static obstacles, A* is one of the most reliable algorithms when an admissible heuristic is used.

+The random walk algorithm is stochastic by its nature.
+There is no guarantee that the goal will be found in a certain number of steps.
+However, the algorithm is probabilistically complete.
+As the number of steps taken approaches infinity, the probability of finding a solution approaches 1.
+The worst case scenario of this algorithm is unbounded, however an expected time for covering all nodes in the graph can be stated.

+Let n be the number of nodes in the graph, and m be the number of connections.
+In an undirected graph, we would have a maximum of n(n-1) connections.
+In order to have an expected value of covering all the connections, we would have to visit each node n-1 times.
+Thus, the expected cover time would be n(n-1)(n-1), which can be stated as O(n^3).
+However, in an orthogonally connected grid world, the number of connections would be 4n, and the complexity can be stated as O(n^2).

 Benchmarking Code
 ---------------------------------------
 .. automodule:: benchmarks